WowOpenBox/WowOpenBox/README.md

 WowOpenBox is optimized for Microsoft Windows 10.

 New since version 2.2 we made a compact all in one .exe binary distribution.
 Just grab the latest Zip file and extract to your desktop for instance.
-The binaries are built automatically by the Github CI and can be found in [release](https://github.com/WowOpenBox/WowOpenBox/releases).
+The binaries are built automatically by the Github CI and can be found on the [releases page](https://github.com/WowOpenBox/WowOpenBox/releases).

 If you want to use the optional Round Robin feature, run the `OpenMultiBoxing_RR` exe wrapper to get RR (it will launch/need the other bigger exe too, in the same folder).